-Students must apply for only one type of bursary each year.
-The deadline this year is 1st October 2021.
-All incomplete applications will be rejected and the student will be notified.
-Decisions will be made by 27th October 2021 and students will be given a Bursary award letter.
+Students must apply for bursary each year.
+The deadline this year is 29th September 2024.
+All incomplete applications will be rejected, and the student will be notified.
+Decisions will be made by 20st October 2024 and students will be given a Bursary award letter.

 Eligibility: all bursaries

-- Be under the age of 19 on 31 August 2021 (unless they began their course aged 16 to 18 or have an Education, Health and Care Plan)
+- Be under the age of 19 on 31 August 2023 (unless they began their course aged 16 to 18 or have an Education, Health, and Care Plan)

 - Must meet the residency criteria (if in doubt please check first)

 - A positive attitude to learning and Academy life